Ten Thousand Villages

-Ten Thousand Villages is a nonprofit fair trade organization that markets handcrafted products made by disadvantaged artisans from more than 120 artisan groups in more than 35 countries.
+Ten Thousand Villages is a nonprofit, fair trade organization that markets handcrafted products made by more than 120 artisan groups in more than 35 countries.
+Among the earliest organizations involved in the fair trade movement, it facilitates the sale of gifts, accessories, and home décor created by artisans who receive a fair price for their work.

-As one of the world’s largest and oldest fair trade organizations, Ten Thousand Villages cultivates long-term buying relationships in which artisans receive a fair price for their work and consumers have access to gifts, accessories, and home décor from around the world.
 Ten Thousand Villages is a founding member of the World Fair Trade Organization (WFTO) and a certified member of the Fair Trade Federation (FTF).

 History

-Edna Ruth Byler was moved to take action by the poverty she witnessed during a trip to Puerto Rico in 1946.
+Edna Ruth Byler founded the organization after witnessing extreme poverty during a trip to Puerto Rico in 1946.

-Byler, with the help of the Mennonite Central Committee, began selling handcrafted products out of the trunk of her car, eventually expanding to a storefront called Self Help Crafts in 1958.
-She sought to provide sustainable economic opportunities for artisans in developing countries by creating a viable marketplace for their products.
-The original philosophy of Ten Thousand Villages was inspired by Mennonite values including compassion, service, mutual aid, and peacemaking.
+Byler, with the help of the Mennonite Central Committee, began selling handcrafted products from the trunk (boot) of her car, eventually expanding to a storefront called Self Help Crafts in 1958.
+She wanted to promote sustainable economic opportunities for artisans in developing countries by creating a viable marketplace for their products.
+The original philosophy of Ten Thousand Villages was inspired by Mennonite values, including compassion, service, mutual aid, and peacemaking.

-Over 30 years, Byler worked to connect individual entrepreneurs in developing countries with market opportunities in North America.

-In the 1970s the small project moved out of Byler's basement to become SELFHELP Crafts of the World, an official program of Mennonite Central Committee.
-In 1994 the company became a member of the Fair Trade Federation.
+In the 1970s, the small project moved out of Byler's basement to become SELFHELP Crafts of the World, an official program of the Mennonite Central Committee.

+In 1994, the company became a member of the Fair Trade Federation.

 In 1996, SELFHELP became Ten Thousand Villages.
-The new name was inspired by Mahatma Gandhi who said, “India is not to be found in its few cities but in the 700,000 villages”.
+The new name was inspired by a quote from Mahatma Gandhi: “India is not to be found in its few cities but in the 700,000 villages”.

-In 2006-2007 fiscal year, the company increased purchases from artisans by more than one million dollars.
-In 2007, Ten Thousand Villages redesigned stores to minimize environmental impact in order to meet what they call their "triple bottom line" of economic, environmental and social sustainability.
+In 2006–2007, the company increased purchases from artisans by more than one million dollars.
+In 2007, Ten Thousand Villages redesigned stores to minimize environmental impact in to meet what they call their "triple bottom line" of economic, environmental and social sustainability.

-By 2008, the company’s sales had surpassed $25.5 million, one third of which was paid to artisans directly.
+By 2008, the company's sales had surpassed $25.5 million, one third of which was paid to artisans directly.
 The other two thirds covered importing, storage, marketing, retail costs, and administration.

-In 2012, Ten Thousand Villages and Mennonite Central Committee entered a partnership agreement.
+In 2012, Ten Thousand Villages and the Mennonite Central Committee entered into a partnership agreement.
 Ten Thousand Villages is no longer wholly owned by MCC.

-In 2019 Gordon Zoo became the company's CEO.
+In 2019, Gordon Zook became the company's CEO.

 In June 2020, Ten Thousand Villages Canada closed corporate operations.
 Through a licensing agreement, four stores using the Ten Thousand Villages brand remained open.
 A few other stores rebranded and continued operating independently.

-In May 2022 Dan Alonso was named as the new CEO of the company.
+In May 2022, Dan Alonso was appointed as the new CEO of Ten Thousand Villages, succeeding Gordon Zook.

+In January 2025, it was announced that the 13 company-owned US retail locations would be closed, leaving 21 independent non-profit-board run stores as their brick-and-mortar channel.
+Ten Thousand Villages will continue e-commerce retailing as well as wholesaling to their fair-trade affiliates.